-- 1 Toddlers need a nutritious diet and a daily supplement of vitamin D. - A healthy balance of nutrients will be supplied by combining foods as shown in factsheet 1.2. - 3 Three meals of toddler-sized portions and two to three nutritious snacks per day should provide the nutrients and energy they need. - Toddlers should have six to eight drinks per day to ensure adequate hydration.
+- 1 Toddlers need a nutritious diet which is higher in fat and lower in fibre than that recommended for adults and children over five years. - A healthy balance of nutrients will be supplied by combining foods as shown in factsheet 1.2. - 3 Three meals of toddler-sized portions and two to three nutritious snacks per day should provide all the nutrients and energy they need. - 4 Toddlers should have six to eight drinks per day to ensure adequate hydration.

-- Toddlers benefit from a daily routine of meals and snacks based around their sleeping pattern. - Foods to avoid are: large quantities of salty foods, sugary and acidic drinks, drinks with sweeteners, raw eggs that do not have the red lion brand, raw shellfish, some large fish and whole nuts. - Eating in social groups and praising toddlers when they eat well will encourage them to enjoy their meals.
+- 5 Toddlers benefit from a daily routine of meals and snacks based around their sleeping pattern. - Foods to avoid are: large quantities of salty foods, sugary and acidic drinks, drinks with sweeteners, raw eggs, raw shellfish, some large fish and whole nuts. - A vitamin A and D supplement each day is recommended especially for fussy eaters, toddlers of Asian, African and Middle Eastern origin and those living in the northern areas of the UK. - 8 Eating in social groups and praising toddlers when they eat well will encourage them to enjoy their meals.